sequoia-pgp/fast-forward/README.md

 is added to the pull request.
 The workflow is careful to check that the user who triggered the workflow is actually authorized to push to the repository.

+Note: this will only work after the fast-forward action has been merged into the default branch.

 ## Disabling Comments